ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-migrations.md

 ### Concepts and best practices for vMotion
 {: #hcxclient-migrations-best-practices-vmotion}

 HCX is essentially a vMotion two-way proxy.
-Each instance of HCX emulates a single ESXi host within the vSphere data center, outside any clusters that is itself a “front” for the cloud gateway fleet component (CGW).
+Each instance of HCX emulates a single ESXi host within the vSphere data center, outside any clusters.
+The HCX instance is a “front” for the cloud gateway fleet component (CGW).
 A proxy host appears for each HCX site that is linked to the currently viewed site.
-When a vMotion is initiated to a remote host, the local ESXi host will migrate that VM to the local proxy ESXi host that fronts the CGW that also is maintaining an encrypted tunnel with the CGW on the remote side.
+When a vMotion is initiated to a remote host, the local ESXi host migrates that VM to the local proxy ESXi host.

 A vMotion migration is initiated from the remote ESXi proxy host to the destination vSphere physical ESXi host, while it receives data from the source CGW across the tunnel.
 When vMotion is employed, unlike the bulk migration option, only a single VM migration operation runs at a time.
-Because of this, for many VMs to be migrated, it's recommended to use vMotion only when downtime is not an option or if there is a risk in rebooting the VM.
+As a result, for many VMs to be migrated, it is recommended to use vMotion only when downtime is not an option or if a risk in rebooting the VM exists.
 However, like standard vMotion, the VM can be live during the process.

-It has been observed that a single vMotion will top out at around 1.7 Gbps on the LAN and 300 - 400 Mbps on the WAN through the WAN Optimizer.
+A single vMotion will top out at around 1.7 Gbps on the LAN and 300 - 400 Mbps on the WAN through the WAN Optimizer.
 This does not mean that 1.7 Gbps on the LAN equals to 400 Mbps on the WAN through the WAN Optimizer, but rather that these maximums were observed on specific environments.
 Such an environment consisted of 10 GB LAN vMotion Network and 1 GB internet uplink, which is shared with production web traffic.

-Use vMotion when:
+Use vMotion in the following cases:
-- The VM is troublesome to shut down, start, or uptime can be long and would introduce risk by shutting it down.
+- If the VM is difficult to shut down, start, or uptime is long and can introduce risk by shutting down the VM.
-- For any cluster type application that requires disk UUIDs, such as Oracle RAC clusters.
-Note that vMotion does not changed the disk UUIDs on the destination.
+- For any cluster type application that requires disk UUIDs, such as Oracle RAC clusters. vMotion does not change the disk UUIDs on the destination.
-- You want to move a single VM as quickly as possible.
+- If you want to move a single VM as quickly as possible.
-- Scheduled migration is not required.
+- If scheduled migration is not required.

 ## Bulk migration
 {: #hcxclient-migrations-bulk-mig}